Paw Behind Bars logo of the WI Puppy Mill Project

 close window

-URGENT ACTION ALERT FOR SB 414/AB 436, THE WISCONSIN BEAGLE FREEDOM BILL: PLEASE TELL COMMITTEE MEMBERS YES TO BILL AS ORIGINALLY WRITTEN, EMPHATIC NO TO SENATE AMENDMENTS ASAP!
+URGENT ACTION ALERT: THE AMENDED VERSION OF SB 414/AB 436, THE WISCONSIN BEAGLE FREEDOM BILL, PASSED THE ASSEMBLY -- THIS IS NOT GOOD NEWS!
+PLEASE TELL YOUR SENATOR YES TO BILL AS ORIGINALLY WRITTEN, EMPHATIC NO TO THE AMENDED VERSION, ASAP!

-Please send an email to ALL committee members stating your SUPPORT for SB 414/AB 436, the WI Beagle Freedom Bill, AS ORIGINALLY WRITTEN/WITHOUT AMENDMENT, requiring animal testing facilities and breeders to offer dogs and cats for adoption to releasing agencies and a resounding NO to the Amendments.
+Please send an email to all members of the Senate Committee on Government Operations, Labor and Economic Development. and to your State Senator, stating your SUPPORT for ONLY THE ORIGINAL, UNAMENDED SB 414/AB 436, the WI Beagle Freedom Bill, requiring animal testing facilities and breeders to offer dogs and cats for adoption to releasing agencies.
 You can find contact info for committee members here.

 pawprint bullet point Original Bill Text pawprint bullet point Bill History pawprint bullet point Original Bill Summary pawprint bullet point